 Nora has gained most of her communications experience in the higher education sector, leading on communications and engagement for large UK and EU research projects.

 Prior to joining the Fair Tax Foundation, Nora worked for an international development consultancy where she managed the website and organised several high-profile webinars.
 She is an experienced editor and writer with a passion for storytelling.

 Nora believes fair taxation is an important part of social justice and is excited to support this through her work.
 She speaks five languages and enjoys writing poetry in her spare time.

 Richard Livings – Head of Operations

-Richard was appointed as Project Manager in July 2014, when he became the Fair Tax Mark’s first full-time member of staff.
+Richard was appointed as Project Manager in July 2014, when he became the Fair Tax Foundation’s first full-time member of staff.
 Since then he has played a central role in co-ordinating the development of the core functions of the organisation as it has grown and developed.

 He is now responsible for overseeing the assessment process of our licensed organisations and responding to new enquiries.
-As Project Manager he also finds himself involved with all manner of Fair Tax Mark activities, including media and communications, conferences, AGMs, finances, sales and issues relating to our shareholder members.
+As Project Manager he also finds himself involved with all manner of Fair Tax Foundation activities, including media and communications, conferences, AGMs, finances, sales and issues relating to our shareholder members.